RafaelSM21/RafaelSM21/README.md

 # 👋 Hello!
-Welcome to my GitHub!
+Welcome to my GitHub Profile!

 Hi, my name is **Rafael**, and I’m a student in the **Multiplatform Software Development** program at **FATEC Jacareí**.
 Passionate about technology and creating efficient solutions, I primarily work with TypeScript, React, and Node.js.
 I’m always looking to learn more and build projects that positively impact people's daily lives.